loathengine/Empirical-Percision/README.md

 All shots contribute valuable information.
 Discarding data, such as outliers (fliers), compromises data integrity.
 Record every shot you fire.

-The decision to exclude data points, especially outliers (fliers), from an analysis should not be taken lightly and must be carefully considered and justified.
+The decision to exclude data points, especially outliers, from an analysis should not be taken lightly and must be carefully considered and justified.
 Removing data points can lead to biased or misleading conclusions, undermining the integrity of research or analysis.

 **Bias and distorted results:** Removing shots that don't fit a desired outcome can skew results, creating a distorted picture of the data and leading to inaccurate conclusions.